jepstein-eagle/adaptable/README.md

 This should display the username you received from use as the current login on the private registry

-#### Note

-This does not affect your username/login session on the public npm registry.
+**note: this does not affect your username/login session on the public npm registry**

-You can now install AdapTable with the npm command:
+5. Install the relevant AdapTable package you need, e.g.

 ```
 npm install @adaptabletools/adaptable
 ```

-## Using the AdapTable
+## Using AdapTable

 AdapTable comes in 3 variants: